 Protozoa

-- These are microbes that have cells similar to animal cells.
-Also, they are motile and lack a cell wall.
+- These are microbes that have cells similar to animal cells and are motile and lack a cell wall.

 - Of the amoebas, naked ones dominate the soil.
 These protozoa feed on bacteria and fungi.